 Owners and tenants should be considerate of their neighbors at all times, particularly during nighttime and early morning hours (11 p.m. to 7 a.m.) when entertaining, or using radios, televisions, musical instruments, dishwashers, washing machines, vacuums, etc. Excessive barking also violates our noise rule.
-The Association's standard for handling noise complaints is established by the local ordinances of Arlington County and the City of Alexandria.
+Excessive barking is defined as at least once per minute for 10 consecutive minutes in Arlington County, or "heard for more than five consecutive or non-consecutive minutes in any 10-minute period of time" in the City of Alexandria.